 The MedTech Accelerator has been set up to facilitate the early stage development of innovations in the broad area of medical technology (devices, diagnostics, software and eHealth) that meet unmet clinical needs within the NHS.

-Led by Health Enterprise East as a joint venture with New Anglia Local Enterprise Partnership, Cambridgeshire & Peterborough Combined Authority, Essex County Council and the Eastern AHSN, the Medtech Accelerator supports and finances projects at an early stage in order to maximise the potential for success in bringing new life enhancing technologies to patients.
+Led by Health Tech Enterprise as a joint venture with New Anglia Local Enterprise Partnership, Cambridgeshire & Peterborough Combined Authority, Essex County Council and the Eastern AHSN, the Medtech Accelerator supports and finances projects at an early stage in order to maximise the potential for success in bringing new life enhancing technologies to patients.
 A total of £2 million is available with individual awards to be made of between £15,000 and £125,000 to innovation projects that demonstrate the potential to create future spin-out companies primarily out of NHS organisations.

 Awards are aimed at supporting proof of concept work which might include IP protection, market analysis, prototype development and testing, clinical evaluation, regulatory support and pilot product production.

 At Health Tech Enterprise (HTE) we believe in improving healthcare through technology and innovation.

 We work with the NHS, medical technology industry and government organisations to help turn innovative ideas into products and services that will benefit patients.